 What follows is the list of the most critical business analysis skills for new business analysts to bring to the table – organized into the categories of core skills, business analysis skills, soft skills, and skills that can be required for specific types of BA jobs.
 I also recorded a video for you sharing my thoughts on these key business analyst skills.

 Before I forget, I want to be sure you know that in addition to our online business analyst training courses and business analyst certification we also offer an absolutely free workshop – Quick Start to Success as a Business Analyst training (it’s free) that’s designed to help you, the mid-career professional, kick-start your business analysis career.
-This training provides an introduction to what a business analyst does and a deeper dive into what skills you need to be successful as a business analyst.
+This workshop provides an introduction to what a business analyst does and a deeper dive into what skills you need to be successful as a business analyst.